apache/doris/docs/en/docs/install/k8s-deploy.md

 Having a Kubernetes environment is the premise to deploy Doris on Kubernetes.
 If you already have it, please ignore this step.
 Hosted Kubernetes on cloud platform or set-up by yourself are all good choice.
 **Hosted EKS**
-Option 1: Check that the following [command-line](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) tools are installed in your environment:
+Check that the following [command-line](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) tools are installed in your environment:
 - Install and configure AWS command-line tool AWS CLI.
 - Install EKS cluster command-line tool eksctl.
 - Install Kubernetes cluster command-line tool kubectl.

-Option 2: Use one of the following methods to create an EKS cluster:
+Use one of the following methods to create an EKS cluster:
 - [Use eksctl to quickly create an EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).
 - [Manually create an EKS cluster with the AWS console and AWS CLI](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html).